Mildred Nilon: Early life and education

-Nancy Mildred Harper (who went by the name Mildred) was born July 26, 1920 in Montgomery, Alabama.
+Nancy Mildred Harper (who went by the name Mildred) was born July 26, 1920, in Montgomery, Alabama.
 She was the youngest of three children of Lemuel Paul Harper and Fannie Harper.
 Her father's job as a railroad mail clerk made her family slightly better off than most African American families at the time, which allowed her to attend Alabama State Laboratory High School.
 However, her race and gender limited her career choices.
-She took a position teaching but did not enjoy it, so she returned to school and obtained a master's degree at Atlanta University in Library Science.
+She took a position teaching but did not enjoy it, so she returned to school and obtained a master's degree at Atlanta University in library science.

 Career

-NIlon held a series of library jobs in Atlanta, Alabama, and Detroit until her husband, Charles, accepted a job teaching in the University of Colorado's English department in Boulder, Colorado in 1956.
+Nilon held a series of library jobs in Atlanta, Alabama, and Detroit until her husband, Charles, accepted a job teaching in the University of Colorado's English department in Boulder, Colorado, in 1956.
 In 1962 she was offered a position with the University of Colorado Libraries helping with an emergency staffing situation.
 CU asked her to return in the fall of 1962 to work in the library's General Reference and Interlibrary Loans section.
-She was eventually appointed Assistant Director for Public Services, a position she held until her retirement in 1987.
+She was eventually appointed assistant director for public services, a position she held until her retirement in 1987.
 She was CU's first African American librarian.
+In 1986 she won the University of Colorado Boulder's Robert L. Stearns Award for "outstanding service or achievement."